ppaml-op3/insomnia/docs/guide.md

 for the module `Y` in the specified file.

-It is legal to import the same file more than once, but the imports will refer to the same module and any effects (ie queries) will be executed exactly once.
+It is legal to import the same file more than once, but the imports will refer to the same module and any effects (i.e. queries) will be executed exactly once.

 Import cycles are illegal and *Insomnia* will signal an error when